Please note the availability of this module is for Term 2: January to March.

 By completing this module, you will be able to:

-- Understand and critically evaluate theories of motivation at work.
+- critically evaluate theories of motivation at work.

-- Understand motivation in the context of the employment relationship.
+- understand the central role of motivation in the context of the employment relationship.

-- Understand and critically evaluate issues related to diversity in the workplace.
+- evaluate issues related to diversity in the workplace.

 One two-hour unseen written examination.